nyp-sit/iti107-22S2-WIP/session-4/custom_training_with_tfod_api.md

 - Some familiarity with Linux shell command is helpful for this lab.

-- The commands below assumed you are using Bash shell on Linux.
+- The commands below are based on Bash shell on Linux.

-- The referenced paths and the instructions assumes environment of provisioned cloud GPU server or docker image.
+- The referenced paths and the instructions assume you use the environment of provisioned cloud GPU server or docker image.

 - ``lab folder`` in the instructions below refers to the folder where this practical is located (e.g., `/home/ubuntu/git/iti107/session-4`).
 You will need to clone the git repo first: